Elimination of Ramification II: Henselian Rationality: Introduction

 \pars An extension $(F|K,v)$ of valued fields will be called \bfind{henselian rational} if it admits a transcendence basis $\cT\subset F$ such that $F$ lies in the henselization of the rational function field $K(\cT)$, or in other words, any henselization of $(F,v)$ is also a henselization of $(K(\cT),v)$.
 The basic version of our main theorem is: \begin{theorem} Let $(K,v)$ be a tame field and $(F|K,v)$ an immediate function field.
 If its transcendence degree is 1, then $(F|K,v)$ is henselian rational.
 In the general case of transcendence degree $\geq 1$, given any immediate extension $(N,v)$ of $(F,v)$ which is a tame field, there is a finite immediate extension $(F_1,v)$ of $(F,v)$ within $(N,v)$ such that $(F_1|K,v)$ is henselian rational. \end{theorem}

 Actually, we will prove more general results: \begin{theorem} Let $(K,v)$ be a separably tame field and $(F|K,v)$ an immediate function field, with $F|K$ a separable extension.
 If its transcendence degree over $K$ is 1, then $(F|K,v)$ is henselian rational.
-In the general case of transcendence degree $\geq 1$, given any immediate separable extension $(N,v)$ of $(F,v)$ which is a separably tame field, there is a finite immediate separable extension $(F_1,v)$ of $(F,v)$ within $(N,v)$ such that $(F_1|K,v)$ is henselian rational. \end{theorem} \n The latter theorem implies the former, since a tame field is always perfect.
+In the general case of transcendence degree $\geq 1$, given any immediate separable extension $(N,v)$ of $(F,v)$ which is a separably tame field, there is a finite immediate separable extension $(F_1,v)$ of $(F,v)$ within $(N,v)$ such that $(F_1|K,v)$ is henselian rational. \end{theorem} \n In Section~\ref{sectprstt3} we will show that the latter theorem implies the former.
 For $\chara K=0$ both theorems coincide.
-To avoid case distinctions, we will always work with the formulation given in the latter theorem, even when $\chara K=0$.
+To avoid case distinctions, we will often work with the formulation given in the latter theorem, even when $\chara K=0$.

 \pars Take an immediate function field $(F|K,v)$ of transcendence degree $1$.
 Choose any $x\in F$ transcendental over $K$.
 Then the finite extension $F^h|K(x)^h$ is immediate (cf.\ Lemma~\ref{FhFEh} below).
 If $\chara Kv=0$, then the Lemma of Ostrowski shows that this extension is trivial.
 This proves Theorem~\ref{stt3'} in the case of $\chara Kv=0$; for details and a more general result, see Theorem~\ref{rc0friffhr}.
 Except for that theorem, we will always assume that $\chara Kv=p>0$.